• LEADING THE WAY

 The new test looks for Lynch syndrome while simultaneously screening for other mutations associated with cancer.
 These additional mutations can help determine which therapy might work best for each particular cancer.
 The test also produces results faster and more accurately than the current tumor screening process, which can involve up to six tests.

-The OSUCCC — James study used gene sequencing to test 419 unselected tumor samples, in addition to 46 tumors from patients known to have Lynch syndrome, and accurately identified 100 percent of the Lynch syndrome cases.
+The OSUCCC – James study used gene sequencing to test 419 unselected tumor samples, in addition to 46 tumors from patients known to have Lynch syndrome, and accurately identified 100% of the Lynch syndrome cases.
 The previous standard screening tests for Lynch syndrome identified only 90 percent of the cases.

-“Thanks to a genetic screening method developed at the OSUCCC — James, thousands could receive the diagnoses needed to treat their cancer more effectively than ever.
+“Thanks to a genetic screening method tested at the OSUCCC — James, thousands could receive the diagnoses needed to treat their cancer more effectively than ever.
 The innovation could also uncover genetic information in time to help doctors prevent some cancers from developing at all.”
 Click to tweet this story

 Innovating individualized treatment